stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 };
 ```

-This class maps to a complexType in the soapcpp2-generated schema:
+This struct maps to a complexType in the soapcpp2-generated schema:

 <div class="alt">
 ```xml